akozhinjalthodi-rpx/PythonTraining/PythonTrainingDjangoPart2.md

 ]
 ```

 The next step is to point the root URLconf at the polls.urls module.
-In mysite/urls.py, add an import for django.urls.include and insert an include() in the urlpatterns list, so you have:
+In mypollingwebapp /urls.py, add an import for django.urls.include and insert an include() in the urlpatterns list, so you have:

 ```python
 from django.contrib import admin